-NOSQL DATABASES SUPPORT INDEXES TO VARYING DEGREES-COUCHBASE SERVER INCLUDES COMPREHENSIVE INDEXING SUPPORT.
 A bucket is a higher-level abstraction than a connection, and a cluster can contain multiple buckets.
-In the example above, the application can access data in the "users" bucket.
-However, while key-value operations are limited to scopes and collections within the users bucket, SQL++ queries can query between multiple buckets when necessary.
+In the example above, the application can access data in the users bucket.
+However, while key-value operations are limited to the users bucket, SQL++ queries are not.

 Couchbase Server is a distributed database, but applications do not have to pass in the IP address of every node.
 However, they should provide more than one IP address so that if the first node is unavailable or unreachable, they can try to connect to the next node.
-APPLICATIONS ACCESS DATA IN NOSQL DATABASES VIA CLIENTS.

 After the client connects to a node, it will retrieve the IP address of the remaining nodes.

 Couchbase Server clients also maintain a cluster map, which enables them to communicate directly with nodes.
 In addition, the cluster map enables operations teams to scale out the database without impacting the application.
 Regardless of the number of nodes, the application sees a single database.
-There are no application changes required to scale from a single node to dozens-the clients are automatically updated.
+There are no application changes required to scale from a single node to dozens - the clients are automatically updated.